 GAO finds EPA violated law on WOTUS

-The GAO found that the Environmental Protection Agency broke the law with its social media and grassroots lobbying campaign advocating for its own Waters of the U.S. rule.
-It has become clear that the agency used illegal tactics to manufacture ill-informed support for the rule.
+A ruling by the Government Accountability Office finds that EPA broke the law with its social media and grassroots lobbying campaign advocating for its own WOTUS rule.
+It is clear that the agency used illegal tactics to generate public support for the rule.

 February 28, 2017

 President Trump issues executive order to withdraw WOTUS rule

 Recognizing the legal flaws and agency overreach embodied in the 2015 rule, President Trump directs EPA to reexamine the 2015 rule and consider whether to repeal or revise it.

 The EPA and Department of the Army propose a rule to begin a two-step process to review and revise the definition of “waters of the U.S.” The agencies propose to first rescind the stayed 2015 rule to maintain the status quo while they work to develop a new lawful and rational definition of “waters of the U.S.” The agencies initiate a public comment period, which is later extended through September 27, 2017.

 AFBF seeks comments on WOTUS rule withdrawal